 What’s more, it takes you to some of the UK’s most beautiful places at the same time.
 But there’s something better than seeing these places on screen.
 Visit The Crown’s filming locations for yourself and you’ll walk in the footsteps of royalty.

 So where was The Crown filmed?
-As you’ll find out below, the series was shot in historic and breathtaking locations across the UK.
+As you’ll find out below, the series was shot in some of the United Kingdom’s most historic and breathtaking locations.

-Read on to explore charming, magical, and ancient British sites that will be familiar to you from the show.
+Read on to explore charming, magical, and ancient UK sites that you’ll recognise from the show.
 You’ll also discover a few of the royal castles, stately homes, and rural estates that didn’t make it into the series.

 Balmoral Castle, the monarchy’s grand Scottish Highland estate, is where some of the most memorable scenes in the series take place.
 For example, it’s the location of the episode when Lady Diana and Prime Minister Margaret Thatcher have a challenging stay with the royals.